GriceTurrble/discord-bot-template/docs/index.md

 I am no expert in Discord bots or the discord.py package in particular, but I love teaching folks new things.
-I wrote this small template and its documentation from scratch, both to expand my own knowledge about it and, hopefully, to share those learnings with others.
+I wrote this template and its documentation from scratch, both to expand my own knowledge about it and, hopefully, to share those learnings with others.